home-assistant/developers.home-assistant/blog/2023-10-12-stack-traces-supressed.md

 The Home Assistant exception class `HomeAssistantError` and its subclasses are use to raise expected errors which means a stack trace is not warranted.
 Printing a stack trace is still very helpful during development though.

-The change introduce in [core PR#101762](https://github.com/home-assistant/core/pull/101762) will avoid spamming users with stack traces that run stable releases of Home Assistant, while also not obstructing development.
+The change introduced in [core PR#101762](https://github.com/home-assistant/core/pull/101762) will avoid spamming users with stack traces that run stable releases of Home Assistant, while also not obstructing development.

 ### Potential future follow-up